18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer.md

 # INSTRUCTIONS OPEN: These fields are required for open

-# job_announcement_number: 'ENTER JOB ANNOUNCEMENT NUMBER'
+job_announcement_number: 'TBD'
-# pd_job_title: 'Innovation Specialist' (ENTER TITLE IF DIFFERENT)
+pd_job_title: 'TBD'
-# num_vacancies: 'ENTER NUMBER OF VACANCIES'
+num_vacancies: '100'
-# series: '0301' ENTER SERIES IF DIFFERENT
+series: '1102'
-# apply_url: APPLICATION URL
+apply_url: TBD
-# ohrm_contact_email: 'ENTER OHRM CONTACT EMAIL'
+ohrm_contact_email: 'TBD'
-# ohrm_contact_name: 'ENTER OHRM CONTACT NAME'
+ohrm_contact_name: 'TBD'
-# bargaining_unit: 'Non Bargaining Unit'
+bargaining_unit: 'Non Bargaining Unit'
-# promotion_potential: 'ENTER THE GS LEVEL' (13, 14, 15, etc.)
+promotion_potential: 'TBD'
-# supervisory_status: 'YES' or 'NO'
+supervisory_status: 'No'
 ---

 {% if page.state == 'upcoming' %}
 {{ page.org }} will soon be accepting applications for GS-{{ page.gs_level }} - {{ page.role_name }} roles.
   {% if page.opens == 'tbd' %} The target date for when these positions will be officially open to application has not yet been determined.
 If you'd like to be